- 1,896 square feet

 The house was a rental property for many years and has been empty for quite some time.
 It will require a complete rehabilitation including all new systems, a kitchen, bathrooms, and repair and restoration of the windows, some doors and the porches.

 Polkton is seven miles west of Wadesboro via US Hwy 74, and began as the farm of Leonidas Lafayette Polk.
-Just one hour east of Charlotte, Polkton is also a short 30 minutes from Lake Tillery and Uwharrie National Forest.
+Just 30 minutes east of Charlotte, Polkton is also a short 30 minutes from Lake Tillery and Uwharrie National Forest.
 A treat for any nature lover, Uwharrie National Forest covers 50,000 acres in parts of Montgomery, Davidson, and Randolph counties.
 This forest has the scenic Uwharrie, Yadkin and Pee Dee rivers, as well as the Uwharrie Mountains.
 Various outdoor activities are available in the forest, including hiking, horseback riding, mountain biking, camping and water activities.